Levi-Breedlove/Customer-On-Boarding-Application/README.md

 The application includes comprehensive logging and tracing to monitor performance and troubleshoot any issues that might arise during the onboarding process.

-## Customer Onboarding Workflow — Valid & Invalid Runs (with References)
+## Workflow Demo — Valid & Invalid Runs

 This guide shows **exact console screenshots** for both **valid** and **invalid** customer document uploads through the serverless KYC pipeline.